Matoking/protontricks/README.md

 A simple wrapper that does winetricks things for Proton enabled games, requires Winetricks.

 # What is it?
-This is a simple wrapper script that uses Winetricks to allow you to specify the Steam game ID rather than the full length directory to the Proton prefix itself, I'd thought this would be easier for some so I decided to upload it for everyone to use!
+This is a simple wrapper script that uses Winetricks to allow you to specify the game's App ID rather than the full length directory to the Proton prefix itself, I thought this would be easier for some so I decided to upload it for everyone to use!

 # Requirements
 * Python 3 or newer